TipsHere Are Some Important Tips From Our Support Staff

 - Avoid falling for phone call scams that claim your PC is infected, or Internet scams that do the same and ask to remotely take over your computer.
 Microsoft does not do these things.
 These scammers are digital gypsies that only want your money.
 Never let a stranger remotely take over your computer.
 They will trick you into believing that a Windows log file indicates problems.
 It’s a lie.
 Call us at (309) 751-4490.

 - Perform basic weekly maintenance.
 Run ccleaner, do a quick defrag on a hard disk drive or TRIM (quick optimize) on an SSD, and Malwarebytes (click the Scan Now button, it will update automatically and run a full scan that may take 20 minutes or so) to help clean junk out of your system.
 Malwarebytes Free will try to get you to pay for an upgrade that you do not need.
 Don’t click on any buttons other than Scan Now.

 Macrium Reflect 6 or 7 – Recommended Steps to Make a System Image onto a portable (or networked) drive.

 1) Open the Reflect program.

 2) Click on the underlined “Image this disk…” under the drive you want to back up.
-It should contain a “C:” partition.
+Back up every partition.